 Is there anyone who doesn’t need more delicious and easy to prepare dishes in their arsenal?
-I know that I’m looking for as many as I can get right now – My life has been a bit crazy with work, blogging, travel and wedding planning.
+I know that I’m looking for as many as I can get right now.
+My life has been a bit crazy with work, blogging, travel and wedding planning.
 We’re less than four months away now… I cannot believe it.

 The steps to make these Curry Chicken Skewers are super simple.
-The night before you plan to make them, cut your chicken into pieces and stick them in the curry marinade that’s made with 5 simple ingredients:
+The night before you plan to make them, cut your chicken into pieces and stick them in the curry marinade that’s made with 5 simple ingredients.

-- Curry Powder
+- Curry Powder – Adds that great, fragrant flavor.

 The overnight marinade really helps the curry flavors to permeate the meat.
 But, if you’re running short on time, you could also marinate them for as little as four hours.
 Then, when you’re ready to eat, simply thread the marinated chicken onto skewers and grill them up.
 I like to serve these accompanied with a bowl of rice and a daikon radish salad.

 But, let’s not forget the wine too.
 You may have noticed I never forget the wine…